galastrostats/general/git-tutorial/07-collaborating.md

 The Collaborator posts comments and suggestions using the GitHub interface.

-Now comments appear as a bubble in the commits summary.
+Now the comment appears as a bubble in the commits summary.
+Github will also send a notification email about the comment, but sometimes these emails are delayed.

 ## Reverting a Commit